Skip to main content

 Phase 02 (Schema) documents the three-table normalization that turns the flat CSV into a queryable database: the per-attempt attempts table that mirrors the source, the per-student students table that derives twelve aggregates including eventually_passed and total_attempts, and the term_order lookup that makes term-quarter math a one-line JOIN instead of an embedded CASE WHEN.

-Phase 04 (Findings) develops the three threads worth following: the campus spread and what it implies for intervention targeting; the post-NGN cohort decline running roughly twice the national rate; and the retake conversion rate that runs about nine percentage points above the NCSBN national benchmark, reframing the retake problem as one of engagement rather than conversion.
+Phase 04 (Findings) develops the three threads worth following: the 26-point campus spread and what it implies for intervention targeting; the post-NGN cohort decline that tracks the national rate at a similar pace while sitting roughly three points below national throughout; and the retake conversion rate that runs more than twenty percentage points above the NCSBN2 national benchmark for repeat NCLEX-RN takers, reframing the retake problem as one of engagement rather than conversion.
 The predictive-modeling discussion at the end of phase 04 names the data gaps that would lift any model’s discriminative power and switches briefly to R for the logistic regression and AUC discussion where SQL hits its analytical ceiling.

 The case study philosophy lives at the biblioteca.
 The reproducibility-is-the-floor commitment holds: anyone can re-run any query in this case study, change the parameters, and ask their own questions against the same database the prose cites.